sanjaykatla/Notes/designing-data-intensive-applications/part-1/chapter-1/chapter-1.md

 Although a database and a message queue have some superficial similarity - both store data for some time - they have very different access pattern, which means different performance characteristic, hence different implementation.

+* There are databases used as message queues - Redis
+* There are message queues with durability guarantee - Kafka

+In this chapter we focus on
+1. Reliability
+2. Scalability
+3. Maintainability